Children’s Heel Painviweb

 Children are at a higher risk of developing Sever’s disease when they are in the early stages of a growth spurt.
 During times of growth, muscles and tendons become extremely tight.
 Movements during athletic activities like soccer, tennis, and gymnastics can put added force on the growth plate in the heel, which is pulled tight by the Achilles tendon.
 Over time, the growth plate becomes inflamed and painful.

-There are several other factors that can increase a child’s risk of developing Sever’s disease, including the following:
+There are several factors that increase a child’s risk of developing Sever’s disease, including:

 - Excessive pronation.

 - Weight gain (which results in more force on the feet).